tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

     -   A new property 'fileMode' is added to the 'FileProperties' complex type.
 This property will be returned by the Batch service for Linux compute nodes as part of GetFileProperties or ListFileProperties APIs.
 Also, the existing property 'creationTime' under the 'FileProperties' complex type is changed to an optional property because this property will not be returned for Linux compute nodes.

-    -   The data type of the existing property 'visibility' inside the 'CertificateReference' complex type is modified from a string with comma\-separated values to a collection of strings.
+    -   The data type of the existing property 'visibility' inside the 'CertificateReference' complex type is modified from a string with comma-separated values to a collection of strings.
 Also one of the existing values for visibility is renamed from "rdp" to "remoteuser".

 -   The URLs of the following APIs are changed to replace "?" for the action name to "/":